Gone are the days of juggling multiple tickets.

 Bikes and accessibility

 All our services are accessible and we can arrange extra help if you need it – whether you’ve booked your trip in advance or not.
-However, we recommend letting us know at least three hours in advance so we can be ready to meet you at the station.
-Find out more about accessible travel.
+However, we recommend letting us know at least two hours in advance so we can be ready to meet you at the station.
+Find out more about accessible travel .

 Enjoyed something else with your Rail & Sail ticket?